Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A spray bottle of automotive glass cleaner sitting on a car dashboard in daylight

-The short version: after cleaning a lot of glass, our pick for the best car glass cleaner is Invisible Glass Premium — it's ammonia-free, has no dyes or fragrance to smear, and wipes clear even when the sun's on the glass.
+The short version: across thousands of owner reviews, our pick for the best car glass cleaner is Invisible Glass Premium — it's ammonia-free, has no dyes or fragrance to smear, and wipes clear even when the sun's on the glass.
 Want more cleaning muscle?
 Meguiar's Perfect Clarity.
 Pinching pennies?
 Rain-X Glass Cleaner.
 Protecting expensive tint?
 Chemical Guys or 3D.
 And for the inside of a windshield, nothing beats the clinging foam of Sprayway aerosol.

 Glass is the detail you look through every single drive, so it's worth getting right.
 If your cleaner keeps streaking no matter which bottle you buy, the fix is probably technique, not product — and for the full picture on rain repellents, water spots, and inside fog, start at the glass & visibility hub.